 Overview

 There are more than 400 recognized therapeutic modalities, many of which are evidence-based and effective in treating mental health conditions.
 However, the approach best suited to any client can differ based on diagnoses, goals, challenges, therapeutic alliance, and personality type.
-Eclectic therapy, sometimes called multi-modal treatment or person-centered therapy, is an approach that draws upon multiple evidence-based modalities and techniques.
-It is the most used approach in modern psychotherapy.1
+Eclectic therapy, sometimes called multi-modal therapy or person-centered therapy, eclectic therapy is an approach that draws upon multiple evidence-based modalities and techniques.
+It is the most used therapeutic approach in modern psychotherapy.1

 How it works